Notre-Dame-de-la-Compassion, Paris: Exterior

-The church is small in size, in the form of Greek cross, a form borrowed from Byzantine architecture.
+The church is small in size, in the form of a Greek cross, a form borrowed from Byzantine architecture.
 It was moved I'm 1970 to its present location at the Porte des Ternes, at the edge of the city and between a major highway below and two converging streets.

 Interior

 The interior of the church was planned by the painter Ary Scheffer, who was very popular at the time for his paintings featuring literary and religious themes; and who was very close to the Duke Ferdinand-Philippe d'Orleans.
 The interior was carefully designed to honour the Duke, and to express the romantic aesthetics of the period.
-The lighting and the architectural decoration in the interior is very subdued, to highlight the works of sculpture and the stained glass.
+The lighting and the architectural decoration in the interior are very subdued, to highlight the works of sculpture and stained glass.

 Sculpture

 The major work of sculpture in the church is a cenotaph (a funeral monument to a person buried elsewhere) of Duke Ferdinand-Philippe d'Orléans, designed by the painter Ary Scheffer and made by the sculptor Henri-Joseph de Triqueti with Carrara marble, It depicts the Duke in his military uniform, as he was found on the road shortly before his death.
 Behind him is an angel in prayer, looking upwards with hands extended.
-This angel statue was made by Marie d'Orleans, a sculptress and the sister of the Duke.
+This angel statue was made by Marie d'Orleans, a sculptor and the sister of the Duke.
 The bas-relief on the base of the sculpture depicts "The Genius of France Weeping for Its Prince."

 A sculpture in the chevet behind the altar, also by Henri-Joseph de Triqueti, depicts the Virgin holding the body of Christ on her knees.
 The features of Christ resemble those of Duke Ferdinand.